Cruelty to animals: Venezuela

 Venezuela published a "Law for Protection of Domestic Fauna free and in captivity" in 2010, defining responsibilities and sanctions regarding animal care and ownership.
 Animal cruelty acts are fined, but are not a cause for imprisonment.
 The law also forbids the possession, breeding, and reproduction of pit bull dogs, among similar breeds that are alleged to be aggressive and dangerous.
 It elicited reactions from dog owners, who said that aggressiveness in dogs is determined more by treatment by the owner than by the breed itself.

 Asia

 Israel

-Israel banned the sale of fur to the fashion industry in June 2021, being the first country in the world to do so.
+Israel banned the sale of fur to the fashion industry in June 2021.

 China

 As of the year 2006, there were no laws in China governing acts of cruelty to animals.
 There are no government-supported charitable organizations like the RSPCA, which monitors the cases of animal cruelty.
 All kinds of animal abuses, such as to fish, tigers, and bears, are to be reported to law enforcement and animal welfare.

 In the absence of a unified law against animal mistreatment, the World Animal Protection notes that some legislation protecting the welfare of animals exists in certain contexts, especially ones used in research and zoos.

 In September 2009, legislation was drafted to address deliberate cruelty to animals in China.
 If passed, the legislation would offer some protection to pets, captive wildlife, and animals used in laboratories, as well as regulate how farm animals are raised, transported, and slaughtered.

 In 2008, the People's Republic of China was in the process of making changes to its stray-dog population laws in the capital city, Beijing.
 Mr. Zheng Gang who is the director of the Internal and Judicial Committee which comes under the Beijing Municipal People's Congress (BMPC), supported the draft of the Beijing Municipal Regulation on Dogs from the local government.
 The law would replace the Beijing Municipal Regulation on Dog Ownership, introduced in 1989.
 The extant regulation talked of "strictly" limiting dog ownership and controlling the number of dogs in the city.
 The proposed draft focused instead on "strict management and combining restrictions with management."